What are Ceilidh Bands?

 ||5/6 × 4 metres

-How long will it take for a Ceilidh Band to set up?
+How long will it take for the band to set up?

 Following the ceilidh, the band usually takes around 30 – 60 minutes to pack away and load out.